joshfinnie/tweetpng.com/README.md

 Add `http://www.tweetpng.com/:username/tweet/latest.png` to your img tag in your HTML, where `:username` is your twitter username.

+### Getting your latest tweet including replies

+Twitter seperated your tweets and replies into two different tabs, so TweetPNG gives you this option.
+Add `?withReply=true` after the URL above to get your tweets and replies. `http://www.tweetpng.com/:username/tweet/latest.png?withReply=true`

 ### Getting a specific tweet

 Add `http://www.tweetpng.com/:username/tweet/:tweetID.png` to your img tag in your HTML, where `:username` is your twitter username. `:tweetID` is the Twitter ID of the tweet you want to use.